 The Advanced VCR Options menu is intended for use by knowledgeable users.
-The programmable settings in this menu must be properly set for correct performance of your DPX9m.
+The programmable settings in this menu must be properly set for correct performance of your DPX9.
 Do not change these settings unless it is necessary for your installation.

 - 1. Enters the "Edit Delay Table" menu for customizing delays for your VCR.
 See "Programming a Custom Delay Table" on page 22. - 2.
 Toggles Camera Switch Input pulse polarity between "Negative" and Positive".
-The default is "Negative". - 3.
-Allows changing the number of fields output to the VCR on each occurrence of the "Camera Switch Input" pulse.
+The default is "Negative". - Allows changing the number of fields output to the VCR on each occurrence of the "Camera Switch Input" pulse.
 The default is 2. - 4.
 Toggles the VCR Playback Discriminator On/Off.
-The playback discriminator should be left "On" unless you wish to view all recorded frames of an alarm camera. - 5.
-Toggles VCR Video Format between "Field" and "Frame".
-The video format must be the same for record and playback.
+The playback discriminator should be left "On" unless you wish to view all recorded frames of an alarm camera.

-Advanced VCR Options Record

-- 1. Edit Delay Table . . .
-Camera Switch Input

-- 2. Pulse Polarity: Negative

-- 3. Fields per pulse: 2
+Advanced VCR Options Record 1.
+Edit Delay Table . . .
+Camera Switch Input 2.
+Pulse Polarity: Negative 3.
+Fields per pulse: 2 Playback 4.
+Discriminator: On Record/Playback 5.
+Video Format: Field Camera: Select DISPLAY: Accept and Return

-- Playback

-- 4. Discriminator: On

-- Record/Playback

-- 5. Video Format: Field